Physics (PHYS)

 PHYS1010 CONCEPTUAL PHYSICS

-A survey of physics and its applications to modern life.
-Mechanics, sound, heat, electricity, light, and structure of matter are examined.
-Understanding of concepts, rather than detailed calculations, is emphasized through lecture and laboratory.
+This course surveys physics and its applications to modern life.
+Students examine mechanics, force, equilibrium, and the structure of matter and materials.
+Emphasis is placed on understanding of concepts, rather than detailed calculations, through lectures, laboratory activities, and class projects.
 (4 credits) fall, spring

 PHYS1035 PHYSICS B